 Alliance Advocates 2018 Daily Blog

-20 new Advocates from 13 countries gathered in Nairobi, Kenya for the third Alliance Advocate training and the first regional training in Africa.
+20 new Alliance Advocates from 13 countries gathered in Nairobi, Kenya for the third Alliance Advocate training and the first regional training in Africa.

 The training was opened by a panel of distinguished guests including Mr. Francis Meja, Director General of the National Transport and Safety Authority (NTSA), Dr. Gladwell Gathecha, Deputy Head of Noncommunicable Diseases, Ministry of Health, and Bright Oywaya, Executive Director, Association for Safe International Travel (ASIRT).